pu2clr/SI470X/README.md

 Source: Silicon Labs; document Si4702/03-C19 - "BROADCAST FM RADIO TUNER FOR PORTABLE APPLICATIONS"; Rev 1.1; Page 22.

 __Except that you need something very specific, the PU2CLR SI470X Arduino Library offers all the functions necessary for you to build your own FM receiver using an Arduino Board__.
 If you need something else, this library implemented some basic functions to deal direct with the device registers shown above.
-See __setAllRegister, getAllRegister__ and __getStatus__ functions on [https://pu2clr.github.io/SI470X/extras/apidoc/html/](https://pu2clr.github.io/SI470X/extras/apidoc/html/).
+See __getShadownRegister__, __setShadownRegister__, __setAllRegisters, getAllRegisters__ and __getStatus__ functions on [https://pu2clr.github.io/SI470X/extras/apidoc/html/](https://pu2clr.github.io/SI470X/extras/apidoc/html/).

 ## Schematic